 Remember college doesn’t have to be about drinking

 Many people associate college students with alcohol and parties, but that’s not how every student likes to spend their time.
 You don’t have to drink if you don’t want to, it’s up to you to decide how you like to spend your time.
-If you’re feeling nervous about going to a party but not drinking, read our advice here.
+Read our advice if you’re feeling nervous about going to a party but not drinking.

 Get to know your housemates